Transcend-ArkansasState/Java_CS1_ObjectOrientedProgrammingJava/README.md

 ```

 ## 03-diamonds
-Print a diamon made of astrisks.
+Print a diamond made of asterisks.
 Use a number from user Input to determine the size of the diamond.

 ## 04-numberguessing
 Play a number guessing game with the user.
 How many guesses does it take?
 ## 05-sphere